 Finally, compatibility between various components is essential.
-For instance, your motherboard and processor must be capable of DDR or QDR functionalities for your RAM to be suitable.
+For instance, your motherboard and processor must be capable of DDR or QDR functionalities to suit your RAM.
 If either component is not up to the task, your computer cannot exploit the greater bandwidth offered by these configurations.

 The Applications You Use Most Often

-With many applications now tapping your graphics card’s VRAM and other capabilities to execute memory functions, you’ll also want to keep an eye on what applications you use most commonly before splurging on RAM.
+With many applications now tapping your graphics card’s VRAM and other capabilities to execute memory functions, you’ll also want to watch what applications you commonly use before splurging out.